Treatment for Vascular Problems

 Minimally invasive procedures involve one or a few small incisions and offer:

 - Less scarring

-The greatest benefit has been in the elderly or patients with increased surgical risk.
+The greatest benefits have been seen in the elderly or patients with increased surgical risk.
 These procedures are performed by a vascular surgeon who threads a tiny, balloon-tipped hollow tube (catheter) through a small incision, usually made in the groin, to the site where the artery has narrowed.
 The balloon is inflated to clear the blockage.
-The vascular surgeon may also use the balloon to expand a stent--a tiny mesh cylinder--within the wall of the artery to strengthen the blood vessel.
+The vascular surgeon also may use the balloon to insert and expand a stent—a tiny mesh cylinder--within the wall of the artery to strengthen the blood vessel.

-In addition to minimally invasive endovascular procedures, Mercy Health System's vascular teams also offer surgical repair of diseased or damaged vessels.
-We perform open surgical procedures such as fem-pop by-pass, fem-fem bypass, repair of abdominal aortic aneurysms and carotid endartarectomy.
+In addition to minimally invasive endovascular procedures, Mercy Health System’s vascular teams offer surgical repair of diseased or damaged vessels.
+We perform open surgical procedures such as fem-pop bypass, fem-fem bypass, repair of abdominal aortic aneurysms and carotid endartarectomy.